 The Corps proposes to dredge 103,190 to 211,026 cubic meters of sediment from the lower portion of the Upper Bay Channel and dispose of that material at LA-3, an EPA approved interim ocean disposal site.
-The Corps analysis of sediment chemistry indicates that the proposed dredge material is suitable for ocean disposal without requiring additional toxicity and bioaccumulation tests.
-Based on its review of sediment chemistry and other water quality data, the EPA agreed with the Corps' conclusion.
-Therefore, the Commission finds that the project is consistent with the water quality and habitat policies of the CCMP.
+However, the Corps has not included the necessary analysis of sediment chemistry, toxicity, and bioaccumulation with its consistency determination for this project.
+The Corps has collected sediment and initiated the chemical tests with the hope that the data will demonstrate that additional toxicity and bioaccumulation tests are not necessary.
+The Corps expects to have the complete data by mid-September.
+However, without any data, the Commission cannot evaluate the project for consistency with the marine resource and water quality policies of the CCMP.
+Therefore, the Corps' consistency determination lacks sufficient information to determine the project's consistency with the water quality and habitat policies of the CCMP.

 The project area supports habitat for the California brown pelican and the California least tern, both federally listed endangered species.
 The dredging will not occur during the tern nesting season and will not affect this species.
 However, brown pelicans forage in this area all year long.
-Since the sediment does not contain contaminants, the dredging will not adversely affect this listed species.
-Therefore, the Commission finds that the proposed project is consistent with the habitat policy of the CCMP.
+Since the sediment proposed for dredging could contain contaminants, the project could result in resuspension of these pollutants and their accumulation in the tissue of prey species for the pelican.
+Thus the dredging could adversely affect this listed species.
+However, since the Corps has not completed its sediment testing, the Commission cannot fully assess the impact to endangered species.
+Therefore, the Corps' consistency determination lacks sufficient information to evaluate the project for consistency with the habitat policy of the CCMP.